 Glaucoma

 Glaucoma categorizes a set of eye diseases which collectively represent the leading cause of irreversible blindness globally, affecting nearly 70 million individuals worldwide (Zhang et al., 2021).
 This category is primarily divided into open-angle and angle-closure subtypes, which are then further divided into primary or secondary disease types, where primary refers to variants which present with no discernible pathological cause resulting from other physiological conditions such as inflammation, trauma, etc. (Davis et al., 2016).
-To date, the only identified modifiable risk factor for glaucoma is measurement of intraocular pressure (IOP), which is believed to cause damage to the optic nerve. however this is convoluted by the fact that not all cases of high IOP results in damage to the optic nerve (Kass et al., 2002).
+To date, the only identified modifiable risk factor for glaucoma is measurement of intraocular pressure (IOP), which is believed to cause damage to the optic nerve.
+However this is convoluted by the fact that not all cases of high IOP result in damage to the optic nerve (Kass et al., 2002).
 While reduction of IOP is shown to be effective at slowing the progression of damage to retinal ganglion, the study by Kass et al. (2002) supports the hypothesis that some yet-undiscovered factor contributes to the progression of retinal nerve damage.
 Increasing evidence points to autoimmunity as a major contributor to this pathogenesis (Gramlich et al., 2013).

 Autoimmunity

-Autoimmunity describes any immune response which reacts with a self antigen, i.e., molecules produced as a normal component of the organism in which the response occurs (Delves, 1998).
-While this is a normal and essential regulatory component of the immune system, abnormalities in this regulatory system contribute to the pathogenesis of ca. 80 known diseases (Hayter & Cook, 2012).
+Autoimmunity describes any immune response which reacts with a self-antigen, i.e., molecules produced as a normal component of the organism in which the response occurs (Delves, 1998).
+While this is a normal and essential regulatory component of the immune system, abnormalities in this regulatory system contribute to the pathogenesis of about 80 known diseases (Hayter & Cook, 2012).
 Several pathways have been proposed which may contribute to autoimmune dysfunction, including but not limited to self-reactive adaptive immune cell escape, inhibitory molecule deficiencies across adaptive cells, expression of sensors reactive to self nucleic-acids across innate cells, and disruptions to the microbiota ecosystem (Theofilopoulos et al., 2017).

 The widely accepted clonal selection theory of acquired immunity informs that ordinarily, B and T lymphocytes which express antigen receptors specific to self are clonally deleted (Burnet, 1959).
 In certain circumstances, such as that seen in the syndrome ‘autoimmune polyendocrinopathy-candidiasis-ectodermal dystrophy’ (APECED), the impairment of the central deletion of autoreactive T cells can lead to the escape of adaptive immune components which subsequently causes systemic inflammation (Mathis & Benoist, 2009).
 However, numerous experiments have demonstrated that the mechanism by which self-reactive lymphocytes are deleted does not play an absolute role in preventing self-reactivity (Yu et al., 2015).
-Yu et al (2015), for instance, demonstrated that CD8+ T cells are widely abundant in the blood of healthy adults, and other studies have found similar results for T cells reactive to endogenous antigens in mice (Bouneaud et al., 2000), (Zehn & Bevan, 2006).
+For instance, Yu et al. (2015) demonstrated that CD8+ T cells are widely abundant in the blood of healthy adults, and other studies have found similar results for T cells reactive to endogenous antigens in mice (Bouneaud et al., 2000, Zehn & Bevan, 2006).
 Perhaps unsurprisingly, this is made possible in part by inhibitory molecules expressed on the surface of lymphocytes which help control against over-reactivity.
-A key example of this being Cytotoxic T lymphocyte antigen-4 (CTLA-4), which was demonstrated in CTLA-4-/- mice to regulate peripheral T cell tolerance, with the knockout mice developing fatal autoimmune pathology within the first month of life (Paterson & Sharpe, 2010b).
+A key example of this is the Cytotoxic T lymphocyte antigen-4 (CTLA-4) receptor, which was demonstrated in CTLA-4-/- mice to regulate peripheral T cell tolerance, with the knockout mice developing fatal autoimmune pathology within the first month of life (Paterson & Sharpe, 2010b).